michael-hartmann/caps/docs/manual/manual.rst

 Other options
 ^^^^^^^^^^^^^

-The computation of the matrix elements of the round-trip operator contain an integration.
+The computation of the matrix elements of the round-trip operator contains an integration.
 The desired relative error for this integration can be set using ``--iepsrel``.
 The default value of :math:`10^{-8}` should be sufficient for almost all purposes.
-If you want to compute the Casimir energy to very high accuracy, to :math:`10^{-7}` or better, you might want to set a smaller value.
+If you want to compute the Casimir energy to very high accuracy, to :math:`10^{-7}` or better, you might want to use a smaller value for ``IEPSREL``.

 casimir_logdetD